Liladizilla/dropship_bot/README.md

 ⭐ Contribute & Support
 Want to improve the bot?
 Fork it & submit a pull request!
-If you like this project, give it a ⭐ on GitHub!
+If you like this project, give it a ⭐